While decriminalization has stalled, the Assembly Budget and Appropriations Committee hearing on the enabling legislation is tomorrow.

 Danielson was not sure when the final vote would occur.

-With the faltering of the enabling legislation, many professional lobbyists and grassroots activists who have not been in the trenches fighting for cannabis have gotten involved.
+Many professional lobbyists and grassroots activists who have not been in the trenches fighting for cannabis have gotten involved.

 “That’s part of democracy.
 Everyone wants to weigh in.
 We want to make more people happy than not.
 There’s only such much you can do.
 There’s a definite amount of money the industry is going to create, and it takes time to get there,” Danielson said.